 Though his experience and research, Søren identifies several key factors as an aid to creating create commitment to change.
 They include feed-in tariffs, good financing tools and long-term planning.
 Government commitment to renewables are also a huge help.
 Inflexible planning regimes are one of the biggest hurdles, he says.

 Søren’s work is driven by commitment to the importance of local ownership.
-It is something that never fails to energise him.
-“I am an islander with a mission - I like to be in the middle of a good process with engaged people,” he says.
+It is something that never fails to energize him.
+“I am an islander with a mission – I like to be in the middle of a good process with engaged people,” he says.
 “I really like meetings where you feel engagement and courage leading to trust and decisions.”